Communion Devotionals

 By Chuck Harris

 “When the two disciples heard him say this, they followed Jesus.
 Turning around, Jesus saw them following and asked, “What do you want?”
+They said, “Rabbi,”…” Where are You staying?”
+“Come,” He replied,” and you will see.”
+John 1:37-39

 In the economy of God, Jesus doesn’t waste words.
 There were many who followed Him then, as now, for a myriad of reasons.
 “What do you want?”
 In a manner not confrontational, but gently inquiring, Jesus wanted them to be certain that they were on the same page.
 Motives like the “fire insurance” sought by the Pharisees and Sadducees, who John the Baptist warned; “You brood of vipers!
 Who warned you to flee from the coming wrath?”
 (Matt.3:7).
 Or others seeking to be confirmed in their self-righteousness, like the rich young ruler, (Matt.19:16-22) who were following Jesus for His imprimatur on their lives.
 Or, as we are prone to do in radical times , as there were then, we look for political leaders, like Theudas, or Judas the Galilean, as Gamaliel the Pharisee astutely pointed out from Israel’s history, (Act 5:36-37) and follow after them like lionized idols, only to find they have feet of clay.